teddyjwalsh/ECS/README.md

 ### Component Manager
 The Component Manager is what ties everything together.
 It allocates memory for components, runs systems, and currently provides the basic interface for starting and running the game.
 C++ Implementation: component_manager.h, class ComponentManager

+Upon this basic framework, some basic common helper classes are build including user input, graphics (using my ugli library), player, and voxel systems/components are implemented.